Get help now Make a donation

 The full list of organisations involved in developing the guidance can be found on page 35 of the report.

 This guidance draws together good practice from across different settings.
-It’s not a quality mark, but it may be useful for self-assessment.
+It’s not a quality mark, but you can use our checklist for self-assessment.
 We understand it will take time for individuals and organisations to apply this guidance.
 You may decide to prioritise some parts over others to start with.

-Our partner communications toolkit contains key messages that can be lifted for use across your internal and external communications channels.
+Our partner communications toolkit contains key messages that you can use across your internal and external communications channels.

 You'll also find social media copy and assets, as well as key stats and research that have helped to inform our work.